 The new clinic replaces a 27-year-old converted RV that could no longer be relied upon to safely travel the many miles required around the region to reach patients.
 Inclement winter weather often forced the cancellation of visits during the time of year when access to care is needed the most.

 The origins of the Mobile Community Clinic

 The origins of the mobile clinic date back many years, when the team at Central Oregon Veterans Outreach (COVO) conceived of an effort to take a mobile health clinic out to homeless camps in the area.
 In 2013 they donated their mobile van to Mosaic Medical, and the Mobile Community Clinic (MCC) program came to life.

 Today the MCC travels throughout Deschutes County, providing quality, accessible healthcare to more than 700 individuals experiencing homelessness and at-risk youth.
 Those experiencing homelessness have an increased risk for bronchitis, pneumonia, skin damage, frostbite and other issues.
 And due to a lack of transportation, many people are not able to make it to one of the other 14 regional Mosaic clinics for care, so access to healthcare on the mobile clinic is critical.

 The MCC offers care on a walk-in basis at locations where people are already accessing services, such as cold weather shelters and food banks.
 The mobile clinic weekly schedule includes stops at multiple locations in Bend, Redmond and Madras.

 About Mosaic Medical:

-Mosaic Medical is a nonprofit community health center that serves Central Oregonians, regardless of life circumstances.
+Mosaic Medical is a nonprofit community health center that serves Central Oregonians from all walks of life.
 Through a network of 15 clinics, we offer integrated health services that address each patient’s medical, dental, behavioral health, nutrition and medication needs.
 Our care is never influenced by how much money our patients make, what language they speak or the status of their insurance coverage.
 Mosaic Medical provides quality care for all.